What Options Are Available for At-Fault Car Crash Drivers?

 - Pain and suffering

 Remember, at the end of the day, it will depend on how fault for a car accident is distributed in the accident.
-Your car accident lawyer will be able to evaluate your share of liability which can ultimately determine how much compensation you and the other driver may receive.
+Your car crash lawyer will be able to evaluate your share of liability, which can ultimately determine how much compensation you and the other driver may receive.

 Car Insurance Rates Following an Accident

-If you are at fault for a auto accident, you are likely to see an increase in your car insurance policy rates.
+If you are at fault for an auto accident, you are likely to see an increase in your car insurance policy rates.
+Research from U.S. News and World Report suggests that the average cost of car insurance rises by up to $872 per year after an at-fault accident.
 Contact your insurance company to learn more about the changes you may incur.

 If you find yourself asking “what happens if I am at fault for a car accident?,” Munley Law Personal Injury Attorneys can help you navigate the car accident process.
 When you seek representation from us, a car accident lawyer can review the facts of your case to determine who truly was at fault to ensure you are not paying settlements that you do not have to.

-If you were involved in a car accident, pick up the phone and call a Pennsylvania car accident lawyer at Munley Law Personal Injury Attorneys today or use our online form to schedule your free consultation and free case evaluation.
+If you were involved in a car accident, contact a car accident lawyer at Munley Law Personal Injury Attorneys today to schedule your free consultation and free case evaluation.
 Remember, we do not collect a fee unless we recover financial compensation for you.